Welcome to my Tufts webpages.

 I am Series Editor of Just Sustainabilities: Policy, Planning and Practice an exciting new Series published by Zed Books and am Series Co-Editor of the Routledge Equity, Justice and the Sustainable City Series.
 I am also Contributing Editor to Environment: Science and Policy for Sustainable Development and a member of the editorial boards of Sustainability: Science, Practice and Policy, and the Australian Journal of Environmental Education.
 In addition, I am a Visiting Professor at Northumbria University in Newcastle-on-Tyne, UK, and am also a Senior Scholar at The Center for Humans and Nature.

-My publications, which number over 150, include books, peer reviewed articles, book chapters, published conference presentations, published reports, book reviews, newspaper articles, Op-Eds and articles in professional magazines and journals.
+My publications, which number over 160, include books, peer reviewed articles, book chapters, published conference presentations, published reports, book reviews, newspaper articles, Op-Eds and articles in professional magazines and journals.
 You can download my up to date Curriculum Vitae and take a look at my citations, h-index and i10-index on Scholar Google.